Dynatrace/OneAgent-SDK-for-C/README.md

 ## Help & Support

-The Dynatrace OneAgent SDK for C/C++ is an open source project.
-The features are fully supported by Dynatrace.
+The Dynatrace OneAgent SDK for C/C++ is fully supported by Dynatrace.

 ### Read the manual